Sides for sandwiches are necessary because there are many cases when a single sandwich is not enough.

 With an air fryer, a few potatoes, oil, and salt, you can make a few batches of potato chips to serve with your sandwiches.
 These basic chips are crispy, a little salty, and starchy.

-While the recipe involves only four ingredients, it’s not completely easy to make.
+While the recipe for this beloved potato side dish involves only four ingredients, it’s not completely easy to make.
 You need to keep a few things in mind to ensure success.

 First, you must not skip the soaking step as it helps make the chips crunchier and prevent them from sticking together.
 Secondly, let them dry thoroughly before putting them in the air fryer, ensuring crispiness.
 Also, cook them in single layers for an even effect.